 WUPILP communicates volunteer opportunities, recent examples of which include activities with the recent political campaigns and Habitat for Humanity; sponsors social and fundraising opportunities through the school year, such as legal book and supplement sales, afternoon snacks, t-shirt sales, and the annual auction; and provides a summer fellowship that provides monetary grants enabling Willamette law students to gain valuable professional experience with and assistance to nonprofit legal organizations that are unable to compensate legal clerks.

 3. What is the Bid For Justice Auction?

-Each spring, WUPILP invites the Willamette College of Law community, previous donors, local attorneys and judges, and the public to attend the annual Bid For Justice auction.
-The Bid For Justice is the largest event of the year for Willamette students and alumni, and the primary source of funding for the organization's summer fellowship program.
+Each spring, WUPILP invites the Willamette College of Law community, previous donors, local attorneys and judges, and the public to attend the annual Bid For Justice Auction.
+Bid For Justice is the largest event of the year for Willamette students and alumni and the primary source of funding for the organization's summer fellowship program.
 The event begins with a silent auction and continues with a live auction, music, professor performances, great food, wine, and spirits.